riesmeijssen/THI_evolution/README.md

 An example of a 3-stage model can be found in [example.py](example.py).

 The THI questionnaire data used to train the GA can be found in [train_data.csv](train_data.csv).
-The Dutch validation data can be found in [validation_data.csv](validation_data.csv).
-Lastly, [polish_validation_data.csv](polish_validation_data.csv) contains the Polish THI data, used in ["Improved measurement of tinnitus severity: Study of the dimensionality and reliability of the Tinnitus Handicap Inventory"](https://doi.org/10.1371/journal.pone.0237778) by Gos et al.
+The Dutch holdout data can be found in [holdout_data.csv](holdout_data.csv).
+Lastly, [polish_holdout_data.csv](polish_holdout_data.csv) contains the Polish THI data, used in ["Improved measurement of tinnitus severity: Study of the dimensionality and reliability of the Tinnitus Handicap Inventory"](https://doi.org/10.1371/journal.pone.0237778) by Gos et al.

 ## How to read the result